 - There's also a great guide in each apartment, loaded with info about the property and how to make the most of your time in the area

 - Museums / galleries

 - Plantlife / flora

 The Rosevine is family heaven and the team are wonderfully accommodating.
 We were really impressed by the comprehensive selection of equipment and flexible set-up.
 Whether you have a babe in arms or energetic pre-teens, you'll feel right at home here.
 The restaurant has dedicated kids' dishes and meal times, your room has a kitchenette, there's a brilliant play room and outdoor play park, plus beautiful Porthcurnick Beach on your doorstep.
 You could easily stay a week and feel right at home.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

 The main house suites and apartments were designed with kids in mind and children's bedrooms have sweet twin or bunk-beds, plus maybe bean-bags or a few children's books.
 The Studios are best for those with one child (though they can interconnect for larger groups).
-The 2-bedroom Family Suites and Family Apartments can sleep families with up to 3 children.
+The Family Apartments can sleep families with up to 3 children.